dealancer/validate/README.md

 ## Types

-This package supports for a wide variety of types:
+This package supports a wide variety of types:

 * Scalar types
   * `int/8/16/32/64`, `uint/8/16/32/64`, `float32/64`